After doing coffee enemas for seven years, my first question: do you have the best home enema kit?

 When it comes to enema equipment, I have a list of specific requirements.
 So should you!

-- I suggest stainless steel or glass bucket compared with a plastic one because plastic might leach into coffee harmful chemicals, especially after extended use.
+Therefore, I suggest a stainless steel or glass bucket compared with a plastic one because plastic might leach into coffee harmful chemicals, especially after extended use.
 And it is not only about BPA.
 There might be other toxic elements you don’t want to go into your colon.

-- I do NOT recommend rubber latex bag because of a potential issue with allergy.
+I do NOT recommend rubber latex bags because of a potential issue with allergy.
 Also, it always has some odor.
 Why take a risk?

 Take Note: Pyrex glass